HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/oidc/automation/dx-oidc-automation.md

 ### Troubleshooting

 You can refer to `ConfigTrace.log` resource for determining the state the server is in.
-The `ConfigTrace.log should contain the history.
+The `ConfigTrace.log` should contain the history.
 The file should be located at `/opt/HCL/wp_profile/ConfigEngine/log/ConfigTrace.log`.
-In addition, you can also verify your configuration against manual steps mentioned in [Configuring OIDC for HCL Digital Experience](../index.md).
+In addition, you can also verify your configuration against the manual steps mentioned in [Configuring OIDC for HCL Digital Experience](../index.md).